Anomaly Literary Journal was founded in July 2o15 in London by Lorcán Black, Oliver Tatler, Roseanna Free & Joseph

 Roseanna hates high-heels and considers them only useful as a possible murder weapon.
 Not that she'd ever commit murder but, you know, best not to push it all the same.

-Far Right: Sherrel McLafferty, our fabulous third Editor in Chief, is an MFA candidate for Bowling Green State University.
-She is an Associate Editor at Flapperhouse Literary Journal, a reader at not only Anomaly Literary Journal but also The Tishman Review and her work has been published in Flyover Country Review, Black Denim Lit, and Bartleby Snopes & Prairie Margins.
+Far Right: Sherrel McLafferty, our fabulous second Editor in Chief, is an MFA candidate for Bowling Green State University.
+She is an Associate Editor at Flapperhouse Literary Journal, and a reader at The Tishman Review and her work has been published in Flyover Country Review, Black Denim Lit, and Bartleby Snopes & Prairie Margins.
 She resides in an apartment with her husband and aging dog, where neighbors leave planters of alien bulbs outside, half-eaten couch cushions are islands near the dumpster and elderly feet wander from end to end of the building.
 It's all very charming.
 We want her to say she plays Bridge and drinks gin but somehow that doesn't seem likely.
 Well.
 Maybe gin isn't exactly off the cards but Bridge seems a stretch.

 She is a gifted thrifter.
 Sherrel wears dollars like rubber bands, cutting off the circulation of her wrist when she wears too many -snapping at venders and reusable shopping totes, as one does.

 Sherrel always loved intersectional feminism and awaits the day when all the slivers -her womanhood, her blackness and whiteness, her bisexuality, her wifehood- may be stitched back into one singular identity.